-Why make your own marshmallows you may wonder.
+Why make your own marshmallows?
 First of all, it tastes so much better as this recipe does not use corn syrup.
 Aside from health implications, corn syrup can be overwhelmingly sweet.
-And most importantly, just look at them!!!
+And most importantly, just look at them!

 3 tablespoons (3 packets) unflavored powdered gelatin

 ½ cup evaporated milk

 1 vanilla bean or 1 tbsp. vanilla extract

 ½ cup cold water + ¼ cup cold water

 (Flavorings and syrups of your choice)

 Before you begin, prepare the bottom and sides of your pan with cooking spray.

 Cut the parchment paper to fit the inside of your pan.
 Lightly coat your spatula with cooking spray and carefully set aside.